cassiomolin/jersey-websockets-undertow/README.md

 1. You should see a file with the following or a similar name: `undertow-websockets-jersey-1.0.jar`.
 1. Execute the JAR: `java -jar undertow-websockets-jersey-1.0.jar`.
 1. The following endpoints will be available:
-    - `http://localhost:8080/api/messages`: REST endpoint over HTTP to create messages
+    - `http://localhost:8080/api/messages`: REST endpoint over HTTP to create messages.
-    - `ws://localhost:8080/push`: WebSocket endpoint to receive messages from the server
+    - `ws://localhost:8080/push`: WebSocket endpoint to receive messages from the server.